After Egon Schiele

 Presented in a voluminous format

 that captures all of the intensity and emotional truth of his work, Egon Schiele.
-All paintings from 1909-1918
+The Complete Paintings 1909–1918

 features 221 paintings